AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-08-01-javascript-promise-all/index.md

 }
 ```

-Notably, `Promise.all` is faster than awaiting Promises one at a time since the Promises have already been constructed by the time `Promise.all` is invoked.
-This gives us the same benefit as the refactor from [1.2 Constructing Promises Synchronously](#12-constructing-promises-synchronously).
+Like our custom approach in [1.2 Constructing Promises Synchronously](#12-constructing-promises-synchronously), `Promise.all` is faster than awaiting Promises one at a time since the Promises have already been constructed by the time `Promise.all` is invoked:

 ```javascript {data-copyable=true}
 const tasks = [